-The following Pensions guidance note Produced in partnership with John Hamilton of Blake Morgan provides comprehensive and up to date legal information covering:
+The following Pensions guidance note Produced in partnership with Blake Morgan LLP provides comprehensive and up to date legal information covering:

 The auto-enrolment regime, established under Part 1 of the Pensions Act 2008 (PenA 2008), imposes three key enrolment duties on employers: